Catholic Apostolic Charismatic Church of Jesus the King: Controversy

 From some conservative Catholic standpoints, the Church is controversial enough by its very existence, being a breakaway religious movement from the Roman Catholic Church.
 Furthermore, its founder and leader, ordained a Roman Catholic priest, has been consecrated bishop "validly but illicitly" in the episcopal lineage of Duarte Costa.

 Apostolic succession

-Duarte Costa consecrated Salomao Barbosa Ferraz in 1945.
+Duarte Costa consecrated Salomão Barbosa Ferraz in 1945.
 Ferraz had been ordained an Anglican priest in 1917, and on 17 June 1928, he founded the non–denominational Order of San Andres.
 He called a "Free Catholic Congress" in 1936, establishing the "Free Catholic Church".
 The Order of San Andres and the Free Catholic Church (of Brazil) would eventually be merged, in the 1960s, into the Independent Catholic and Apostolic Church of Brazil.
 Ferraz converted to Roman Catholicism and his episcopal consecration was recognized as valid; he – and his wife – attended the sessions of the Second Vatican Council.

 Garrido Padin consecrated Braschi in 1998.